Create a Strong Story – Rebecca Monterusso Story Grid Editor

 She spends her time traveling the world, writing whatever takes her fancy, and deconstructing the many stories she reads on her blog to better understand the craft of writing.
 Ultimately, she believes that stories are the only way to change the world, which makes writers mighty powerful people.

-Rebecca Monterusso Workbooks
+Create a Strong Story with Rebecca Monterusso Workbooks

 If you’re looking for a method to get that book started and written well, Rebecca has a couple of workbooks that will help you.